khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ## Case

-Use regular sentence capitalization:
+Use sentence case for:

-- For titles, headings, labels, menu items, and buttons.
+- Titles, headings, labels, menu items, and buttons.

+Use lowercase for:

-- When referring to [features](https://about.gitlab.com/features/) or
+- Most words, including [features](https://about.gitlab.com/features/) and
-  [products](https://about.gitlab.com/products/) named generically.
-For example, issue, project, merge request, pipeline, and project.
+  [products](https://about.gitlab.com/products/).
+For example, these terms should all be lowercase: epic, issue, project, merge request, pipeline, and project.

-When a GitLab feature is not a generic term, capitalize it as a [proper noun](https://en.wiktionary.org/wiki/proper_noun).
-For example, Geo, Runner, and CI/CD.
+A few features are specific to GitLab and important for branding.
+These should be capitalized.
+Examples are Geo, Runner, and CI/CD.

 | Do                                                          | Don’t                                                       |
 |:------------------------------------------------------------|:------------------------------------------------------------|